 However, the production process of EBM results in long delays in data availability, this delay being considered by users as a significant issue.
-Therefore, data producers and users of this product are encouraged to investigate the possible ways to speed up the process.
+Therefore, data producers of this product are encouraged to investigate the possible ways to speed up the process.
 In addition, there is no similar initiative regarding the other types of vector statistical units, such as urban areas or enumeration districts.
+Significant improvements could be achieved by adopting an incremental updating approach.
+In such approach, a central data repository is accessed by each member state to update (maybe continuously and automatically) the data related to their territories.
+This production model is already in place in several Member States between local and national levels, and should also be applied between national and European level.